andyrozman/AndroidAPS/tandem/Tandem_Notes.md

 At the time of creation of project there were only versions of pump available that don't support any kind of looping (Tandem is extending pump with bolus and hoping something more)

+### Tandem Slim X2
+For successful looping pump must support at least 2 commands: setting TBR and setting Bolus.
+At the moment (according to official sources), Slim X2 will support only one of them, which will make Closed-Loop impossible.
+So if you have Slim X2, you will be able to Open Loop only (unless they add support for TBR too), but you be able to receive all information from the pump and AAPS will give you pointers what to do.

+Most of work that will be done here, will be precursor for next device (t:Sport or t:Mobi), which will support everything.

 ***